Insure Your Property

 Remember, fast-moving water is very powerful and can cause serious damage in very little time.
 Never leave small children unattended during flooding conditions.

-Flooding is not to be taken lightly, as this video illustrates.
-Just because "this property has never flooded before" doesn't mean that it will never happen!
+Flooding is not to be taken lightly, and remember: just because "this property has never flooded before" doesn't mean that it will never happen!

 Purchasing Flood Insurance